kartoza/sawps/docs/src/administrator/manual/django-add-data.md

 ![Add TOTP Device Steps And Throttling](./img/django-add-data-10.png)

-1. **Drift**: The number of time steps the prover is known to deviate from our clock.
+1. **Drift**: The number of time steps the prover is known to deviate from a centralised clock.

 2. **Throttling**: A timestamp of the last failed verification attempt.
 Null if the last attempt succeeded.